We told you last summer about the R22 phase out and with summer approaching, Broad Ripple Service Experts wanted to remind you of your options.

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Broad Ripple Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Broad Ripple Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!